peopleware/openapi/resource/relationships-and-search.md

 build number of the service to use.

 <div style="background-color: red; color: yellow; padding: 5mm;"><strong>// MUDO: </strong> Impossible with the
-currect approach: `my-service` does not know what build to use for `your-service`.
+current approach: `my-service` does not know what build to use for `your-service`.
 That’s in bookmarkable in the current way of working.</div>

+<div style="background-color: red; color: yellow; padding: 5mm;"><strong>// Ruben: </strong> This is not how current
+services work.
+Every service and handler is aware of which version of a dependent service it can communicate with.
+There is currently no mechanism for services and handlers to know in which context (a bookmarkable _is_ a context) they are called. </div>

 ```json
 {